forkkit/live-on-stage/README.md

 # Live on Stage

-Tracks the position of DOM elements and emits `onscreen` and `offscreen` events.
+Tracks the position of selected DOM elements and fires optional onStage and offStage callbacks.

 ## Install